run-ai/docs/docs/admin/runai-setup/cluster-setup/dgx-bundle.md

 Post installation, you will want to:

 * (Mandatory) Set up [Researcher Access Control](../authentication/researcher-authentication.md).
 Without this, the Job Submit form will not work.
+Note the _Bright_ section in that document.
 * Set up Run:ai Users [Working with Users](../../admin-ui-setup/admin-ui-users.md).
 * Set up Projects for Researchers [Working with Projects](../../admin-ui-setup/project-setup.md).